miofuku/glitter/README.md

 ## Overview

-This project is a revolutionary approach to social networking, leveraging personal blockchain technology to give users full control over their data while enabling privacy-preserving social interactions.
+Glitter is a revolutionary approach to social networking, leveraging personal blockchain technology to give users full control over their data while enabling privacy-preserving social interactions.
 It aims to address the significant shortcomings of current Web2 social networks and professional platforms by prioritizing user privacy, data ownership, and authentic connections.

 ## Key features: